Bricklaying NVQ Courses

 Level 3 qualifications take longer than Level 2 – so they are more expensive.
 It may sound a little strange, but our staff will always check with you just why you want to be assessed for Level 3.
 It’s not because we don’t want to do the work, far from it.
 It’s because we find that quite often the client only needs to have Level 2 for the CSCS Card they require.
 At SuperSkills, we simply do not believe in selling you something you don’t need.

 You don’t need your Level 2 to be able to get assessed for Level 3.
 Yes – another myth busted.
 You can be what is called a “Level 3 Jumper” – a candidate who has all the skills and capabilities and who is working at Level 3 standard.
-You can see the details of the Bricklaying NVQ Level 3 here.
+You can see the details of how the Bricklaying NVQ Level 3 assessment is carried out here.

 At SuperSkills we know the vast majority of our customers are looking for qualifications that can be obtained simply, quickly and conveniently.
 That’s why we are always on the end of the telephone if you want to talk about the best qualification route for you.
 Call 01845 527 445 to find out more.